 The development team will be led by Chelsea Investment Corporation (Chelsea), an award-winning, for-profit corporation headquartered in Carlsbad, California.
-Since 1995, Chelsea and its affiliates have developed approximately 9,768 rental units under ownership in four states in 77 Chelsea-owned developments.
+Since 1995, Chelsea and its affiliates have developed more than 12,000 rental units under ownership in three states in 90 Chelsea-owned developments.
 Chelsea has substantial development experience in a wide range of housing developments.
 Along with its affiliates, Chelsea provides financial, engineering, development, asset management, construction and property management services.
 Chelsea has developed multiple affordable rental housing developments in San Diego using Housing Commission loan funds.
 Chelsea is in full compliance on its previous Housing Commission-funded loans.

-Based upon the developer's past experience and performance, Housing Commission staff has determined that the co-developers have the capacity to successfully complete the proposed project.
+Based upon the developer's past experience and performance, Housing Commission staff determined that the developer has the capacity to successfully complete the proposed project.

-The property will be managed by ConAm Management Corporation, a San Diego based multifamily real estate services company that operates more than 53,000 apartments across 11 states.
+The property will be managed by ConAm Management Corporation, a San Diego-based multifamily real estate services company that operates more than 53,000 apartments across 11 states.

-Other members of the development team - including the administrative general partner, the tax credit investor, any limited partners, the construction lender, etc. - will be determined prior to final bond approval and the close of construction finance as required.
+Other members of the development team - including the administrative general partner, the tax credit investor, any limited partners and the construction lender -will be determined prior to final bond authorization and the close of construction financing, as required.